-Data assimilation is used in global, regional and coastal ocean forecasting systems.
-The characteristics of the models used in each setting can be different including the resolution, processes represented and the model components.
-Global models are usually coupled physical ocean/sea-ice models, with a strong move at many operational centers to coupled

-- 35 become more important in shallow seas, and often include coupled physical/biogeochemical components.
+Data assimilation is used in global, regional, and coastal ocean forecasting systems.
+The characteristics of the models used in each setting can be different, including the resolution, processes represented, and the model components.
+Global models are usually coupled physical ocean-sea ice models, with a strong move at many operational centres to coupled atmosphere-ocean-sea ice models.
+Regional and coastal models usually resolve more of the higher-frequency processes which become more important in shallow seas, and they often include coupled physical-biogeochemical components.
 The observations available for assimilation also often have different characteristics with different technologies needed to measure the ocean closer to the coast.
-The methods used to initialize forecasts in these different settings have to take into account the characteristics of the model and observations available so that the variability associated with the important processes can be constrained. - 40 Many of the data assimilation methods used in ocean forecasting were originally developed for numerical weather prediction (with the notable exception of the ensemble Kalman Filter).
-The dominant spatial and temporal scales in the ocean are quite different to the atmosphere though, with the first baroclinic Rossby radius of deformation being a few 10s of kilometers at mid-latitudes (see e.g. Chelton et al., 1998) with temporal scales ranging from days to weeks.
-To resolve the open-ocean mesoscale at mid-latitudes, model resolutions of the order of at least 1/12° are required (Hewitt et al., 2016) and the aim of - 45 many global ocean data assimilation systems is to initialise the ocean state at these scales.
+The methods used to initialise forecasts in these different settings have to take into account the characteristics of the model and observations available so that the variability associated with the important processes can be constrained.

+Many of the data assimilation methods used in ocean forecasting were originally developed for numerical weather prediction, with the notable exception of the ensemble Kalman filter (KF).
+The dominant spatial and temporal scales in the ocean are quite different to the atmosphere, though, with the first baroclinic Rossby radius of deformation being a few tens of kilometres at mid-latitudes (see e.g. Chelton et al., 1998) with temporal scales ranging from days to weeks.
+To resolve the open-ocean mesoscale at mid-latitudes, model resolutions of the order of at least 1/12° are required (Hewitt et al., 2016), and the aim of many global ocean data assimilation systems is to initialise the ocean state at these scales.
 Observations of the surface ocean are available at fairly high resolution from satellites, but observations of the sub-surface ocean are much sparser.
 Sophisticated methods are therefore required to make the most of the observations to constrain models of the 3D ocean on the desired scales.
-The integration of high-resolution models along with the high computational processing required for implementing an advanced data assimilation method demands computational resources that are available at only a small number of ocean - 50 forecasting centers and research institutions worldwide.
+The integration of high-resolution models along with the high computational processing required for implementing an advanced data assimilation method demands computational resources that are available at only a small number of ocean forecasting centres and research institutions worldwide.

 Errors in ocean models arise due to approximations in their numerical formulation, errors in the parameterisation of unresolved physics, and errors in the inputs to the model including the surface atmospheric forcing, river inputs, and the lateral boundary conditions for regional systems.
 The ocean is a chaotic system, so small differences in the initial state grow over time, especially in strongly eddying regions.
-All these sources of uncertainty contribute to the model forecast error, estimates of

-55 which are needed for data assimilation.
+All these sources of uncertainty contribute to the model forecast error, estimates of which are needed for data assimilation.
 Observations also contain errors and measure the ocean on different spatial scales (to each other and to the model).
-Estimates of the errors in the different observations are therefore also needed, including the component due to the measurement itself, as well as the component due to the difference in the representation of the ocean by the observation and model (Janjić et al., 2018).
+Estimates of the errors in the different observations are therefore also needed, including the component due to the measurement itself and the component due to the difference in the representation of the ocean by the observation and model (Janjić et al., 2018).